 If you are selling physical goods, you'll need to consider how you're going to ship them.
 PayPal and other processors have worked with shipping merchants, including USPS and UPS, to offer one-stop postage processing.
 You will also need to research your state laws to determine if you are required to obtain a permit for selling online, or if you need to collect sales tax for your state or municipality.

-As your company grows, you may want to consider more advanced ways to process payments, such as using a merchant account and a service such as Authorize.net.
-Services that integrate more fully with your bank frequently offer discounted transaction costs when compared to processors such as PayPal.
+As your company grows, you may want to consider more advanced ways to process payments, such as using a merchant account and a service such as Authorize.Net.
+Services that integrate more fully with your bank frequently offer discounted transaction costs compared to processors such as PayPal.
+[Read related article: How to Choose a Merchant Account Provider]

 As in any new venture, the first step in succeeding in e-commerce is to set goals.
 Do you plan to increase revenue from existing customers?
 Gain new customers?
 Increase the average order value?
 Sell through new channels?
 Lower prices?
 Once you have figured out your goals, it's time to set a plan.